HL7/fhir-mCODE-ig/input/pagecontent/index.md

     <li><a href="https://codes.iarc.fr/" target="_blank">International Classification of Diseases for Oncology, 3rd version (ICD-O-3)</a></li>
 </ul>

 <p>Because the use of these code systems vary in different institutions, mCODE supports all three.
 Implementers should be aware, however, that how the cancer diagnosis is coded can affect compliance with <a href="http://hl7.org/fhir/us/core/index.html" target="_blank">US Core</a> (see <a href="implementation.html">Implementation Notes</a> for details).
-Two attributes and one <a href="https://www.hl7.org/fhir/extensibility.html" target="_blank">FHIR extension</a> of the <a href="https://www.hl7.org/fhir/condition.html" target="_blank">FHIR Condition Resource</a> are involved with coding the cancer diagnosis: the Code, the <a href="StructureDefinition-mcode-histology-morphology-behavior.html">HistologyMorphologyBehavior</a> extension, and the Body Site.
+Two attributes and one <a href="https://www.hl7.org/fhir/extensibility.html" target="_blank">FHIR extension</a> of the <a href="https://www.hl7.org/fhir/condition.html" target="_blank">FHIR Condition Resource</a> are involved with coding the cancer diagnosis: the Code, the [HistologyMorphologyBehavior extension](StructureDefinition-mcode-histology-morphology-behavior.html), and the Body Site.
 How these attributes are used, depending on the code system, is captured in the table below:</p>
 <!--
 <table class="tg">
     <tr>